Barbados Cultural Vacations

 The galleries will take you through the Amerindians, Caribs, English settlers, African slavery and finally Independence.

 You can also learn about housing on the island from plantation houses to chattel houses.
-There is also a good display on African heritage with masks and musical instruments.
+There is also an excellent display of African heritage with masks and musical instruments.

-The Barbados Museum will give you a good background on Barbados, so that you can see how the culture on the island has been derived.
-It is open Monday to Saturday from 9am until 5pm, and from 2pm until 6pm on Sundays.
+The Barbados Museum will give you a good background on Barbados so that you can see how the culture on the island has been derived.
+It is open Monday through Saturday from 9 am to 5 pm, and from 2 pm until 6 pm on Sundays.
 Please call (246) 427-0201 for further information or click on the link below to read more about sightseeing.

 Barclays Park can be found on the east coast of Barbados just north of Bathsheba.
 The park was a gift from Barclays Bank to celebrate Independence in 1966.

-Taking a picnic to this tranquil park will help you to appreciate the rugged beauty of the east coast and let you enjoy Barbadian culture at it’s best.
+Taking a picnic to this peaceful park will help you to appreciate the rugged beauty of the east coast and let you enjoy Barbadian culture at it’s best.

 If you ask any local person where in Barbados they would recommend that you go – almost all of them will tell you to visit the east coast.